There are many ways you can find out more about studying with us. We've put together some resources and useful information to help you get started.

 We provide regular opportunities for students to meet at social events both on campus and across Leeds – for example meals, film nights, trips to art galleries and more.

 Many of our services are online including registration, timetabling and library resources.
-We can provide support if you have trouble accessing any of these services online – so get in touch at email@example.com and we’ll be happy to help.
+We can provide support if you have trouble accessing any of these services online – email the Lifelong Learning Centre: email@example.com and we’ll be happy to help.

 Join our mailing list